Sensei Jason Roe, 5th Dan (EGKA)

 In 2004 I was invited to London to grade by Sensei George Andrews (8th dan OTGKA) to complete my crossover back to Goju Ryu, and over the next four years I was invited to return to London to successfully attempt my Nidan and Sandan grades.

 In 2010 a number of dojos affiliated to OTGKA were accepted into the EGKA (English Goju Ryu Karate-Do Association) under Sensei Ernie Molyneux (8th dan).
 The EGKA is the largest IOGKF affiliated association in England and our chief instructor is one of the world vice chief instructors of the IOGKF

 I was assistant instructor within HTKA until 2013 when I was granted permission by Sensei Ernie to open my own dojo in Eastleigh.
 In the April of that year Eastleigh Goju Ryu Karate Do opened it's doors for the first time.
 I am happy to be able to run the kind of dojo I always wanted to be a part of when I started training.
 I expect my students to work hard and respect the traditions of the art we study, but we do have some laughs along the way and the dojo is as much an extended family as it is a club.

-I continue my own progression by regularly training with Sensei Ernie at his dojo in Bournemouth, which allowed me to grade to Yondan in 2014.
-By training with Sensei Ernie and attending IOGKF courses to train with our seniors across the world, I endeavour to maintain the high standards expected by both the EGKA and the IOGKF.
+I continue my own progression by regularly training with Sensei Ernie at his dojo in Bournemouth, by training with Sensei Ernie and attending IOGKF courses to train with our seniors across the world, I endeavour to maintain the high standards expected by both the EGKA and the IOGKF.